Estimating Extreme Value Index by Subsampling for Massive Datasets with Heavy-Tailed Distributions

 In this simulation study, we set $\tau=10^{-3}$.

-The simulation results are summarized in Tables 1--3.
+The simulation results are summarized in Tables 1--4 (in Appendix B).
 First, we find that the RMSE of $\hat{\gamma}_{\text{\sc aml}}$ decreases towards 0 as the whole exceedances size $n_*^u$ increases for all the examples.
 In particular, the standard deviation decreases towards 0 as $n_*^u$ goes to infinity.
 However, with a fixed whole sample size $N$, the bias of $\hat{\gamma}_{\text{\sc aml}}$ has little changes as the number of subsamples $K$ increases.
 This is expected because the bias is mainly controlled by $n_*^u$ and has nothing to do with $K$.
-Second, the empirical coverage probabilities (ECP) are all around 95\%.
+Second, the empirical coverage probabilities (ECP) are all quite close to the nominal level 95\%.
 This confirms the asymptotical normality of $\hat{\gamma}_{\text{\sc aml}}$.
-Moreover, the relative accuracy of the tail probability estimator (the last column) approaches 0 as $n_*^u$ increases towards infinity.
-This corroborates the theoretical findings given in Theorem 2.
-Additionally, we find that larger exceedance sizes (i.e., lower $1-\tau$ and larger $K$) are typically required by distributions with heavier tails, for comparable performances.
+Additionally, the relative accuracy of the tail probability estimator (the last column) approaches 0 as $n_*^u$ increases towards infinity.
+This corroborates the theoretical findings given in Theorem \ref{th2}.
+Additionally, although we require that $K$ goes to infinity in Condition (C4), the simulation results shows that in practice, a relative small $K$ (corresponds to $C_K =0.3$) is large enough for a practically acceptable statistical performance.
+Hence, if the statistical consistency of the estimator and execution efficiency is the major concern (which is indeed often the case in practice), then a relatively small $K$ can be used.